Upgrade the BeyondTrust Software

 - For major software releases, customers with current maintenance contracts are placed into a rollout schedule.
 Once your upgrade is ready, BeyondTrust alerts you via email to begin this upgrade procedure.

-- If uncertain which updates to install or in which order, contact BeyondTrust Technical Support at help.bomgar.com with a screenshot of your /appliance > Status > Basics page to determine the specific updates needed for your appliance.
+- If uncertain which updates to install or in which order, contact BeyondTrust Technical Support at www.beyondtrust.com/support with a screenshot of your /appliance > Status > Basics page to determine the specific updates needed for your B Series Appliance.

-- If it is impossible to allow 24 hours for automatic client upgrades to complete, the alternative to automated updating is first to remove all existing client software, including representative consoles, Jump Clients, Jumpoints, Bomgar Buttons, connection agents, etc. Install each "BeyondTrust" and Base upgrade in sequence until the latest version is reached.
+- If it is impossible to allow 24 hours for automatic client upgrades to complete, the alternative to automated updating is first to remove all existing client software, including representative consoles, Jump Clients, Jumpoints, Support Buttons, connection agents, etc. Install each BeyondTrust and Base upgrade in sequence until the latest version is reached.
 Then, manually reinstall all client software.

 - Installation usually takes between 15 minutes to an hour.
-However, if you are storing a large amount of data on your appliance (e.g., session recordings), the installation could take significantly longer.
+However, if you are storing a large amount of data on your B Series Appliance (e.g., session recordings), the installation could take significantly longer.

-- BeyondTrust recommends performing upgrades during scheduled maintenance windows.
+- We recommend performing upgrades during scheduled maintenance windows.
 Your BeyondTrust site will be temporarily unavailable during the upgrade.
 All logged in users and active sessions will be terminated.

-- BeyondTrust also recommends testing the update in a controlled environment prior to deploying into production.
-Testing can best be performed when you have two appliances in a failover relationship and when you update asynchronously.
-(See Verify and Test).
+- We also recommend testing the update in a controlled environment prior to deploying into production.
+Testing can best be performed when you have two B Series Appliances in a failover relationship and when you update asynchronously.

-- If you experience any issues during the Base update, do not restart the BeyondTrust Appliance.
+- If you experience any issues during the Base update, do not restart the B Series Appliance.
 Please contact BeyondTrust Technical Support.

-- If you have two appliances set up in a failover configuration, consider whether you want to update synchronously or asynchronously.
+- If you have two B Series Appliances set up in a failover configuration, consider whether you want to update synchronously or asynchronously.

-- With synchronous updating, the primary appliance is updated first and maintains its role as primary.
-This method does involve some downtime; it is recommended for simple deployments and scenarios that will not suffer from being offline during the update.
+- With synchronous updating, the primary B Series Appliance is updated first and maintains its role as primary.
+This method does involve some downtime; we recommend synchronous updates for simple deployments and scenarios that will not suffer from being offline during the update.

-- With asynchronous updating, the backup appliance is updated first and then assumes the role of primary.
-This method has minimal downtime; it is recommended for larger deployments and scenarios that rely on maintaining solid uptime.
-Some complexity is involved, as the network may have to be modified in order to fail over to the backup appliance.
+- With asynchronous updating, the backup B Series Appliance is updated first and then assumes the role of primary.
+This method has minimal downtime; we recommend asynchronous updates for larger deployments and scenarios that rely on maintaining solid uptime.
+Some complexity is involved, as the network may have to be modified in order to fail over to the backup B Series Appliance.

 Only certain upgrades require client software to update.
 Base software updates and license add-ons do not require client software updates.
 Site version updates do require client updates, however.
 Most client updates occur automatically, but the expected update procedure for each type of client is reviewed below.

 - Your installed representative consoles will need to be upgraded after the site upgrades.
-Typically, this occurs automatically the next time the representative run the representative console.
+Typically, this occurs automatically the next time the representative runs the representative console.

-- If the extractable representative console or extractable Jump Client feature has been enabled for your site by BeyondTrust Technical Support, then you can download an MSI installer to update representative consoles and/or Jump Clients prior to upgrading the appliance.
+- If the extractable representative console or extractable Jump Client feature has been enabled for your site by BeyondTrust Technical Support, then you can download an MSI installer to update representative consoles or Jump Clients prior to upgrading the B Series Appliance.
 To do this, check for the new update either manually or automatically.
 Click the Rep Console Installers or Jump Client Installers link to download the MSI for distribution.
-Note that the updated clients will not come online until their appliance is updated.
+Note that the updated clients will not come online until their B Series Appliance is updated.
 It is not necessary to uninstall the original client prior to deploying the new one, as the new one should automatically replace the original installation.
-It is a best practice, however, to keep a copy of the old MSI to remove the outdated installations after the appliance is updated should this removal prove necessary.
+It is a best practice, however, to keep a copy of the old MSI to remove the outdated installations after the B Series Appliance is updated should this removal prove necessary.
 The new MSI is unable to do so.

 - After an upgrade, deployed Jump Clients automatically update.

-- If large numbers of Jump Clients attempt to update simultaneously, they may flood the appliance, severely crippling performance both on the appliance and the network, depending on the available bandwidth and hardware.
+- If large numbers of Jump Clients attempt to update simultaneously, they may flood the B Series Appliance, severely crippling performance both on the B Series Appliance and the network, depending on the available bandwidth and hardware.
 To regulate the amount of bandwidth and resources consumed by Jump Client updates, go to /login > Jump > Jump Clients and set a lower value for Maximum Number of Concurrent Jump Client Upgrades and/or Maximum bandwidth of concurrent Jump Client upgrades.

-- Active and passive Jump Clients queue for update upon their first check-in with the appliance subsequent to the appliance's update.
-These check-in events occur at regular intervals outbound from the Jump Client host over TCP port 443 to the appliance.
-Active Jump Clients check in immediately after an upgrade is complete on the appliance.
+- Active and passive Jump Clients queue for update upon their first check-in with the B Series Appliance subsequent to the B Series Appliance's update.
+These check-in events occur at regular intervals outbound from the Jump Client host over TCP port 443 to the B Series Appliance.
+Active Jump Clients check in immediately after an upgrade is complete on the B Series Appliance.
 Passive Jump Clients check in upon boot up, upon having a connection made from the representative console, upon being told to check in from the system tray icon, and at least once every 24 hours.

 - If a Jump Client has not yet been updated, it is labeled as Upgrade Pending, and its version and revision number appear in the details pane.
 While you can modify an outdated Jump Client, you cannot Jump to it.
 Attempting a Jump does, however, move that Jump Client to the front of the upgrade queue.